maximikos/iep-novice/_build/html/_sources/content/contributing/formatting.md.txt

 # Formatting Guide

+> This page is adapted from the excellent [Brightway documentation](https://docs.brightway.dev).
+We simply couldn't formulate it better.

-The Brightway Documentation webpage, including the Example Gallery, uses the [MyST markdown format](https://myst-parser.readthedocs.io/en/latest/index.html). _Markdown_ is a is a lightweight markup language (=text-encoding system) for creating formatted text using a plain-text editor.
+The IEP website uses the [MyST markdown format](https://myst-parser.readthedocs.io/en/latest/index.html). _Markdown_ is a lightweight markup language (=text-encoding system) for creating formatted text using a plain-text editor.
 MyST is a dialect of Markdown that supports many visual elements useful in scientific publishing.

 ## Formatting Features